 The Reijgersdaal was an East Indiaman sailing for the VOC as a merchant vessel between the Netherlands and the East Indies.
 She left in May of 1947 from Texel under the command of Johannes Band.
 On board were 297 people, of whom most would die during the voyage to the East.
-During their voyage, about 125 men died of scurvy before even reaching the Cape.
-When they finally did they could not anchor due to the weather and the ship had to wait in the bay for the night.
+During their voyage, about 125 men died of scurvy by the time they reached the Cape, and an additional 83 men were too weak to work.
+Upon arrival, they could not anchor due to the weather and the ship had to wait in the bay for the night.

 The Reijgersdaal was a Dutch East Indiaman (spiegelretourschip) built in 1738 in Amsterdam for the Amsterdam Chamber of the VOC.

 The wreck was discovered by a South African Salvage team led by Brian Clark and Tubby Gericke in 1979.
 They managed to salvage six large bronze cannons adorned with beautiful carvings and the crest of the Amsterdam Chamber of the VOC.
 Lead ingots were also salvaged from the wreck site.

 A permit was also issued by the National Monuments Council for salvage work to be undertaken, upon which some silver coins were found.
 As news of the wreck spread, many people came to work on the site and approximately 20 000 silver coins were recovered during the 1980s.
 Other salvors attempted to recover valuable items from the wreck with success.
 Jimmy Rawe and Arthur Ridge recovered about 7000 coins from the site, most of them Mexican pillar dollars.